Gabe Kaplan: Poker

 Kaplan became involved in financial markets and poker during his acting career.
 He made his first appearance at the World Series of Poker in 1978.
 In 1980, Kaplan was considered one of poker's elite, as he won the main event at Amarillo Slim's Super Bowl of Poker and was presented with "a loving cup that was so enormous it made the gaudy gold bracelets given to the winners at the World Series of Poker look understated."
 Over the next five years his reputation was solidified as he made the final table at the Super Bowl's main event two more times.

 In July 2004, Kaplan finished third in a World Poker Tour no-limit Texas hold 'em event, earning more than $250,000.
 He also finished second in the 2005 World Series of Poker $5,000 Limit Hold 'Em event, winning $222,515.
 Kaplan was joint TV commentator for the 1997 and 2002 WSOP events.
 In 2007, Kaplan won on NBC's Poker After Dark in the episode "Queens and Kings" after defeating Kristy Gazes heads-up and outlasting Howard Lederer, Ali Nejad, Vanessa Rousso and Annie Duke in a $20,000 buy-in, six-person No-Limit Texas Hold-Em winner-take-all Sit-and-Go.

 In the 2007 World Series of Poker, Kaplan finished in ninth place in the $50,000 World Championship HORSE event, winning $131,424.
 As of June 2017, Kaplan's total live tournament winnings were $1,991,248.
 His eleven cashes at the WSOP were $539,159 of those winnings.

 Kaplan won again on Poker After Dark during "Cowboys" week that first aired in February 2008 against Chris Ferguson, Andy Bloch, Chau Giang, Hoyt Corkins and Doyle Brunson.
 Kaplan's Poker After Dark win in the first week of the 2010 season (the "Commentators III" episode) was the greatest comeback in the show's history.

 Kaplan returned to host High Stakes Poker when Season 8 aired on PokerGO in 2021 alongside A.J.
 Benza.
 He retired from his position after the first episode of Season 10, with Nick Schulman replacing him.

 Later activities

 Kaplan resumed performing stand-up comedy and worked on adaptations of Welcome Back, Kotter.
 He still plays poker frequently and became a commentator for poker events and televised poker shows, including the National Heads-Up Poker Championship on NBC, High Stakes Poker on GSN, and the Intercontinental Poker Championship on CBS.

 In 2007, he appeared in Zak Penn's improvisational comedy The Grand as Seth Schwartzman, father of brother-and-sister poker players.
 Also in 2007, Kaplan published a book titled Kotter's Back: E-mails from a Faded Celebrity to a Bewildered World.
-In the book, people react to e-mailed claims by Kaplan, such as that he:
+In the book, people react to the e-mailed claims by Kaplan, such as that he: